esotericpig/jeso/README.md

 A utility class for Arrays.

-For easier reading, used `println` by itself.
+For easier reading, used `println` by itself:

 ```Groovy
 String[] breakfast = {"coffee","coffee",null,"eggs","eggs",null,"toast","turkey sausage"};